 The automatic JeanRichard Kind Surf Aquascope Limited Edition (Ref.
-60400-11l706-FK7A) was created together with an NGO that was founded last year by Almudena Fernandez, a Spanish top model, in order to support kids from “socially disadvantaged environments”.
-It looks like buying one of these limited edition timekeepers, you will support a good cause.
+60400-11l706-FK7A) was created together with an NGO founded last year by Almudena Fernandez, a Spanish top model, in order to support kids from “socially disadvantaged environments”.
+It looks like by buying one of these limited-edition timekeepers, you will support a good cause.

 JeanRichard is fond of its new Aquascope family.
 Only two weeks ago they presented another limited edition.
-Called Aquascope BNY Mellon Boat Race Edition, it was dedicated to the upcoming competition between Oxford and Cambridge rowing teams.
+The Aquascope BNY Mellon Boat Race Edition celebrated the competition between Oxford and Cambridge rowing teams.

 This new Kind Surf model features the same technical specs but features a less common color scheme.
 It looks like on these promo photos colors are screwed up, since the bezel, hour and minute hands, as well as luminous strips on the faceted hour markers, are supposed to match in hue the grey-blue color of the NGO’s logo (which is, too, green on these photos, I have already contacted JR and currently waiting for fixed photos).

 UPDATE (21 Nov 2013): We have just received a reply from JeanRichard PR representative and it looks like there was something wrong with the color profile of the original photos.
 As you can see on a couple of photos below, the aluminum bezel and Superluminova on the dials are indeed grey-blue, not greenish as they appeared earlier.

 I have also an update on the limited edition model’s price.
 Initially, they plan to offer the watch at just €2500 (VAT not included), but the price will certainly go North after all the timepieces will be sold out.